LNG in Africa – LNG is not a rich man’s fuel

 Every MMBtu of LNG converted to electricity or used as a fuel is oil products that do not have to be imported expensively.
 In case those oil products are produced locally, they could be exported more profitably than LNG.
 But even one of the really big oil producers such as Nigeria or Angola import refined fuels so for the next decade or so it going to be a reduction of imports instead of new exports.

 Besides, interested consumers will be able to transform their currently operating electricity production infrastructure (a backyard generator usually) into a much cleaner and quieter appliance.
-This will strengthen allover electricity production infrastructure and help to avoided huge investments in new power plants and in the upgrading of failing or non-existing grids.
+This will strengthen the overall electricity production infrastructure and help to avoid huge investments in new power plants and the upgrading of failing or non-existing grids.

 I have been working on a project in the Caribbean and one of the first questions I faced was – how can a comparatively less wealthy country such as Jamaica afford to pay for LNG if rich Europeans cannot afford it?

 LNG on the other side requires an insulated chain that is a little more complex.
 How complex?
-Let’s be honest – we handle LNG as an industrial product for half a century now and we have done so in the unlikeliest of all environments – so that bit of complexity is more excuse for inaction than anything else.
+Let’s be honest – we have handled LNG as an industrial product for half a century now and we have done so in the unlikeliest of all environments – so that bit of complexity is more an excuse for inaction than anything else.

 What’s the real problem then?
-Oh easy – it’s a classic chicken and egg dilemma.
-The market does not want to make the move unless there is the security of supply (i don’t blame them) and the supply side does not want to jump in unless there is a market they can lean on in order to finance their investment.
-Classic catch 22, isn’t it.
+Oh, easy – it’s a classic chicken and egg dilemma.
+The market does not want to make the move unless there is the security of supply (I don’t blame them) and the supply side does not want to jump in unless there is a market they can lean on to finance their investment.
+Classic catch-22, isn’t it?

 Even with lower oil prices now, last time I looked diesel and gasoline were pretty expensive.
 Looks like those subsidies are going down as the national governments can simply not afford them anymore.
 The retail price is not at European levels yet but it’s getting there and we are beyond US levels now.
 Compare that to the purchasing power of the average African and we have a calamity.